blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 ## Permissions

-As Blackboard continues to modernize the Blackboard Learn platform and move services out of the Learn code line and into microservices, the need to secure the application from both accidental and malicious actions, the properties granted to Building Block integrations is necessarily tightening.
+As Blackboard continues to modernize the Blackboard LMS platform and move services out of the Learn code line and into microservices, the need to secure the application from both accidental and malicious actions, the properties granted to Building Block integrations is necessarily tightening.
 This is